Indiana: College athletics

-Indiana has had great sports success at the collegiate level.
+Eleven Indiana universities participate in NCAA Division I athletics, winning league and national championships over the years.

 In men's basketball, the Indiana Hoosiers have won five NCAA national championships and 22 Big Ten Conference championships.
 The Purdue Boilermakers were selected as the national champions in 1932 before the creation of the tournament, and have won 26 Big Ten championships.
 The Boilermakers along with the Notre Dame Fighting Irish have both won a national championship in women's basketball.

 In college football, the Notre Dame Fighting Irish have won 11 consensus national championships, as well as the Rose Bowl Game, Cotton Bowl Classic, Orange Bowl and Sugar Bowl.
 Meanwhile, the Purdue Boilermakers have won 10 Big Ten championships and have won the Rose Bowl and Peach Bowl.
+The Indiana Hoosiers football team, led by head coach Curt Cignetti, won the national championship in 2026.

 Schools fielding NCAA Division I athletic programs include: